HeartlandTranspersonalAlliance/pskc-site/_posts/2025-12-08-gas-station-drug-ordinance.md

 #### 2. Drug Paraphernalia Ban Undermines Harm Reduction

-The ordinance also revives a broad paraphernalia ban, targeting items "designed, marketed, or intended" for consuming these substances.
-In practice, this could impact:
+The ordinance also revives a broad paraphernalia ban, targeting items "designed, marketed, or intended" for consuming these substances. **This will impact:**

 - Pipes, vaporizers, and similar items
 - Drug-checking kits (such as fentanyl test strips)